Ankalgi

 Ankalagi now has Shiroor Dam which has really helped with irrigation of farms.
 The main crops of Ankalagi are tobacco, sugar cane, cotton, soyabean, and vegetables.
 Ankalagi also has Keri Basavanna (Black Bull) temple which was famous in olden days.

 Ankalagi has more than 10 schools.
 The village consists of a school named N S F High School Ankalagi "S A High School and S A English Medium School" Vidyaranya Convent school, which is renowned for its education, culture and discipline.
 Ankalagi has Ballari halla and streams surrounded by pashapuri bhaavi.

-Ankalagi is famous for Shri Adavi Siddeshwara Matha fair held annually in the month of March for five days.
+Ankalagi is famous for Shri Adavi Siddeshwara Matha.
+It is said that shree Adavi siddeshwar swamiji lived for 777 years and blessed the Village.
+Fair of this temple held annually in the month of March for five days.
 A big cattle exhibition is also held along with the fair.